nirooj56/covidnepalinfo/README.md

 <p align="center">An Handy Android application to keep track of the Covid-19 cases in Nepal and the World along with Information about the Virus.</p>

+## NOTICE
+Covid is gone, so is the Project.

 ## To-Do's

 Create the Project.